drkblog/alarm/README.md

 ## Client

-It's a C application built using ESP-IDF framework.
+It's a C application built using **ESP-IDF framework**.
-It's configured during the build with a server hostname and a WiFi network and password.
+It's configured during the build with a server hostname and a _WiFi_ network and password.
-On start the client connects to the network, resolves the hostname using **mDNS** and starts polling the server.
+On start up the client connects to the network, resolves the hostname using **mDNS** and starts polling the server.
-If the server returns 'true' the client activates the alarm for some (configurable) time.
+If the server returns `true` the client activates the alarm for some (configurable) time.

 ## Hardware